badruzzamanliton/badruzzamanliton/README.md

 - 👋 Hi, I’m Md.
-Badruzzaman Liton, Lead Software Engineer.
+Badruzzaman and my nick name is Liton, Software Development Manager.
 - 👀 I’m interested in ...
 Lerning new and newer technologies
 - 🌱 I’m currently learning and working ...
 Developing a Core Banking Solution(CBS), usning technology are ASP.NET Core 8, Blazor, and Oracle.
 I also learning update ASP.NET Core framework, Scripting languages and others programming language like JAVA, python etc.
 - 💞️ I’m looking to collaborate on ...
 Share my programming knowledge to others person/companies.